5 Daily Habits That Keep Your Muscles Strong

 Try a pomegranate

-Chockfull of health benefits, pomegranates may help preserve your muscle loss.
+Chock-full of health benefits, pomegranates may help preserve your muscle mass.
 Pomegranates are particularly rich in a molecule called ellagic acid (raspberries are another good source).
 In the gut, ellagic acid is transformed by microbes into a substance called urolithin A; a study published in Nature Medicine in 2019 found that urolithin A enables muscle cells to protect themselves against the dysfunctional mitochondria associated with age.

 Get some sun